This program is also available online.

 Associate Members can participate in all the networking and professional development opportunities the association offers, helping them get ready for their new career after they graduate.

-Graduates of the BCom program will:
+Graduates of the BCom program will be able to:

 UCW follows professional trends in industry closely and develops elective areas that reflect the best professional standards in specific fields.
 Currently, we offer the following elective areas in the BCom degree: